How to Account for a Tariff Refund in Your Books

 DocumentationEntry-level support, GL detail, inventory status, and management memo.

 Updated April 2026.
 A tariff refund may arrive as one electronic payment, but it should not be dropped into the books as random income without review.
-For small importers, the accounting answer depends on how the original duty was recorded, whether the cost was passed through to customers, and what still needs to happen before the refund is accepted and paid.
+For small importers, the accounting answer depends on how the original duty was recorded.
+It also depends on customer pass-throughs and what still needs to happen before the refund is accepted and paid.

 CBP opened CAPE for IEEPA tariff refund requests on April 20, 2026.
 Valid refunds are generally expected within 60 to 90 days after CBP accepts a CAPE Declaration, unless more review is needed.
 That creates a timing gap.
 Your business may know a refund is possible before the cash arrives, before every entry is accepted, and before your accountant has enough support to record it confidently.